CB721/clef-co/README.md

             * The date input must be after the current date
             * The security code must be at least three numbers
             * If any of the information is invalid or empty, they will not be able to proceed to the next page
-        * On the final page, they are presented with all of order information, address/contact informationa and credit card information
+        * On the final page, they are presented with all of the order, address/contact and credit card information
             * Once they click the "proceed" button, the order is saved and they are presented with options to go to their profile and to contact support
             * A notification confirming their order is displayed
         * At any point before completing the purchase, they can go back to a previous step and their information will be saved
 * Product Page
-    * Each product is dynamically created on the App component through mapping through the products
+    * Each product is dynamically created on the App component by mapping through the products
     * Page is populated with product information, average rating on the product and ability for the user to add to their cart
         * If the product is hardware, they can change the quantity
     * Next, the user is presented with the option to submit a review